Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves: Conclusion

 \section{Conclusion}

 In this work, we proposed the anisotropies in \acp{SIGW} as a powerful probe to the local-type \acl{PNG} in the cosmological curvature perturbations.
 For the energy-density fraction spectrum of \acp{SIGW}, we reproduced the existing results in the literature and showed the degeneracies between the non-Gaussian parameter and other model parameters, that bring challenges to determination of the \acl{PNG}.
 For the first time, we provided the complete analysis to the (reduced) angular power spectrum of anisotropies in \acp{SIGW}, particularly, the contributions from the \acl{PNG}.
 In Eq.~\eqref{eq:reduced-APS}, we showed that such a spectrum is explicitly determined by $\fnl$, $A_S\fnl^2$, $\sigma$, and $q_\ast$, indicating that the degeneracies of model parameters can be broken.
 The spectrum was also shown to have multipole dependence, i.e., $C_\ell\sim[\ell(\ell+1)]^{-1}$, and be dependent on \ac{GW} frequency.
 In particular, the initial inhomogeneities were shown to be dependent on \ac{GW} frequency.
 These properties may be useful for the component separation and foreground removal.
-In addition, the theoretical formalism could be straightforwardly generalized to study \acp{SIGW} produced during other epochs or other \acp{CGWB}.
+Despite challenges for breaking the sign degeneracy of $\fnl$ in the angular power spectrum for large $|\fnl|$, probing \acp{PBH} may provide a promising way to further break this degeneracy.
+The presence of primordial non-Gaussianity has substantial impacts on the abundance and mass distribution of \acp{PBH}, as their formation threshold is influenced by levels of this non-Gaussianity \cite{Byrnes:2012yx,Young:2013oia,Nakama:2016gzw,Bartolo:2019zvb,Meng:2022ixx,Atal:2019erb,Escriva:2022pnz}.
+Notably, a sizable negative $\fnl$ would be incompatible with detection of \acp{PBH} \cite{Byrnes:2012yx,Young:2013oia}, since the abundance of \acp{PBH} is expected to be suppressed significantly.
+Conversely, it is expected that a sizable positive $\fnl$ could significantly enhance the abundance of \acp{PBH}.
+Therefore, measuring the anisotropies in \acp{SIGW} and probing \acp{PBH} can serve as complementary approaches to break the sign degeneracy of $\fnl$.
+In addition, the theoretical formalism could be straightforwardly generalized to study \acp{SIGW} produced during other epochs \cite{Malhotra:2022ply} or other \acp{CGWB}.
 The theoretical predictions of this work may be tested by space-borne \ac{GW} detectors or networks in future.

 \acknowledgments